Boundedly simple groups of automorphisms of trees: Introduction

-There are many examples and results related to boundedly simple groups (see e.g. \cite{gord,lev}).
-Bounded simplicity is a stronger property than simplicity; for example the infinite alternating group is simple but not boundedly simple.
-This property arises naturally in model theory in the study of first order expressibility of simplicity for groups.
-For fixed $N$, the property of $N$-bounded simplicity is first order expressible, i.e. can be written as a sentence in first order logic.
-Therefore, for each natural number $N$, the class of $N$-boundedly simple groups is an \emph{elementary class} (or an \emph{axiomatizable class}) of structures.
+Bounded simplicity arises naturally in model theory in the study of first order expressibility of simplicity for groups.
+For fixed $N$, the property of `$N$-bounded simplicity' is first order expressible, i.e. can be written as a sentence in the first order logic.
+Therefore, for each $N\in\N$, the class of $N$-boundedly simple groups is an \emph{elementary class} (or an \emph{axiomatizable class}) of structures.
 Every elementary class of structures is closed under taking ultraproducts (and elementary extensions).
-In fact, the following result characterizes bounded simplicity.
+Some boundedly simple groups has been constructed in \cite{muranov}.
+In fact, the following well known lemma characterises bounded simplicity.